cairo-book/cairo-book/src/ch05-01-enums.md

 }
 ```

 In this example, we implemented the `AnimalWeight` trait for `Animal`, providing a way to get the weigth of an Animal instance in kilograms.
+We used underscores _ to represent the data we were not interested in (like neck size), it's a convention.
 Here is how it could be used to print the weight of Toto the ant:

 ```rs
 let toto = Animal::Ant(());